khoi-stripe/DandDy/docs/API_KEY_SECURITY_SUMMARY.md

 # 4. Test it (in another terminal)
 python test_ai_api.py

-# 5. Update frontend to use SecureAIService instead of AIService
+# 5. Point the frontend at the backend proxy (and remove browser-stored keys)
 ```

 See `QUICKSTART_SECURE_API.md` for details.